 We act as a self-insurer for auto liability, defined as including property damage, personal injury, or cargo based on defined insurance retention.
 In April 2023, we renewed our primary auto liability insurance with a three year program.
-Under the April 2023 renewal, our auto liability retention limit across all operating entities was increased to \$3.0 million for any individual claim based on the insured party, accident date, and circumstances of the loss event subject to a \$3.5 million corridor for any one accident or combination of accidents that exceed \$ 3.0 million.
-Prior to the April 2023 renewal, Heartland Express, Millis Transfer, and CFI had a retention limit of \$2.0 million and Smith Transport had a retention limit of \$ 0.5 million.
+Under the April 2023 renewal, our auto liability retention limit across all operating entities was increased to \$3.0 million for any individual claim based on the insured party, accident date, and circumstances of the loss event subject to a \$3.5 million corridor for any one accident or combination of accidents that exceed \$3.0 million.
+Prior to the April 2023 renewal, Heartland Express, Millis Transfer, and CFI had a retention limit of \$2.0 million and Smith Transport had a retention limit of \$0.5 million.
 In addition to the \$2.0 million base retention limit, Heartland Express, Millis Transfer, and CFI were subject to a \$1.0 million corridor for any one accident or combination of accidents that exceeded \$2.0 million.
-For the April 2023 renewal, liabilities in excess of the \$ 3.0 million deductible and \$3.5 million corridor are covered by insurance up to \$80.0 million.
+For the April 2023 renewal, liabilities in excess of the \$3.0 million deductible and \$3.5 million corridor are covered by insurance up to \$80.0 million.
+In April 2024, an additional corridor was added, where we retain liability of \$5.0 million for any one accident or combination of accidents that exceed \$10.0 million.
+Liabilities in excess of the \$3.0 million deductible, the \$3.5 million corridor, and the \$5.0 million corridor are covered by insurance up to \$80.0 million.
 We retain any liability in excess of \$80.0 million.
-Prior to the April 2023 renewal, our excess limit was \$ 60.0 million, including retention of 50% of exposure from \$5.0 million to \$10.0 million.
+Prior to the April 2023 renewal, our excess limit was \$60.0 million, including retention of 50% of exposure from \$5.0 million to \$10.0 million.
 Furthermore, under the April 2023 renewal, our premiums are subject to upward or downward adjustments based on claims experience in the \$3.0 million to \$10.0 million policy during the three year program.
 The elevated retention limit and the premium adjustment feature could lead to increased volatility in our insurance and claims expense, depending on the frequency and magnitude of claims.
 We act as a self-insurer for property damage to our tractors and trailers.

 We act as a self-insurer for workers' compensation based on defined insurance retention of \$1.0 million under our Heartland policy, which includes entities acquired in 2022.
 Liabilities in excess of insurance retention limits are covered by insurance.
 The State of Iowa initially required us to deposit \$0.7 million into a trust fund as part of the self-insurance program.
-As of December 31, 2023 and 2022 total deposits in this account were \$0.9 million and \$0.8 million, respectively.
-This deposit is made up of \$0.3 million in municipal bonds classified as held-to-maturity and \$0.6 million of other investments stated at market value as of December 31, 2023 while the entire \$0.8 million deposit was held in municipal bonds as of December 31, 2022.
+As of December 31, 2023 December 31, 2024 and 2022 2023 total deposits in this account were \$0.9 million and \$0.8 million \$0.9 million, respectively.
+This deposit is made up of \$0.3 million in municipal bonds fixed income investments classified as held-to-maturity and \$0.6 million of other investments stated at market value as of December 31, 2023 while the entire \$0.8 million deposit was held in municipal bonds as of December 31, 2022, held-to-maturity.
 The deposit is recorded in other non-current assets on the consolidated balance sheets.

-In addition, we have provided insurance carriers with letters of credit totaling \$ 13.5 million in connection with our liability and workers' compensation insurance arrangements and self-insurance requirements of the Federal Motor Carrier Safety Administration.
-There were no outstanding balances due on any letters of credit at December 31, 2023 or 2022.
+In addition, we have provided insurance carriers with letters of credit totaling \$13.5 million \$13.2 million in connection with our liability and workers' compensation insurance arrangements and self-insurance requirements of the Federal Motor Carrier Safety Administration.
+There were no outstanding balances due on any letters of credit at December 31, 2023 December 31, 2024 or 2022, 2023.